bugfender/rn-bugfender/README.md

 You are done!

 ### iOS
-Choose one of the following options: manual installation or cocoapods

 **3A.
 Manual installation**

 Download the latest release from [Github](https://github.com/bugfender/BugfenderSDK-iOS/releases) and copy `BugfenderSDK.framework` to `YourAwesomeProjectDirectory/ios` (same directory as AwesomeProject.xcodeproj).
 Then, follow the instructions to setup your project manually:

 * Go to your **Project** > **Your Target** > **General** > **Linked Frameworks and Libraries** and drag `BugfenderSDK.framework` there (uncheck the "Copy items if needed" checkbox).

-* Make sure you have `SystemConfiguration.framework`, `Security.framework`, `MobileCoreServices.framework` and `libc++.tbd` there as well.
+* Make sure you have linked `SystemConfiguration.framework`, `Security.framework`, `MobileCoreServices.framework` and `libc++.tbd` as well.

-* _(If using Swift)_ Import [Bugfender.swift](https://raw.githubusercontent.com/bugfender/BugfenderSDK-iOS/master/swift/Bugfender.swift) helper file to your project.
-Add an `import BugfenderSDK` statement at the top.
+* If you are using Swift, add the [Bugfender.swift](https://raw.githubusercontent.com/bugfender/BugfenderSDK-iOS/master/swift-manual/Bugfender.swift) helper file to your project.

 **3B.
 Cocoapods (recommended)**